gavasc/docklog/README.md

 ## What it does
 Docklog watches all your running Docker containers and sends you a Telegram message whenever an error is logged.
 Perfect for monitoring low-usage containers where you want to be notified of issues without constantly checking logs.

-‼️ The program is supposed to be run as service for now

 ## Features

 - 🐳 Monitors all running Docker containers automatically